 Jitsi is an open source communicator written in Java.
 They use a plugins based architecture based on OSGi.
 I have briefly been involved with OSGi as a TCK developer, so I am not surprised by the fact that its adoption is now widespread.
 A pity though that, in my opinion, Java has lost its momentum.
 New smartphones don’t run Java VM.

 It is hard to use Java in the problem domain that Jitsi serves.
 Accessing media devices from Java using native code is a pain, so is having to render media with good performance.
 Using OSGi can help a bit, native code can be isolated into decoupled services.
 Read the chapter for some excellent design tips on protocol, device, media codec and stream handling.
 Even if your application is not written in Java, this separation of concerns is by itself very useful.

 Telepathy is a service oriented approach to providing communications capabilities to all Linux apps.
 It uses the D-Bus to link together different components (and clients).
-Using Telepathy along with Farsight2, which is a media streaming framework based on GStreamer, one can build VoIP applications for Linux.
+Using Telepathy along with Farsight2 (now Farstream), which is a media streaming framework based on GStreamer, one can build VoIP applications for Linux.
 Empathy, the default messaging program on Ubuntu, is one prominent application that uses this infrastructure.

 Each chapter is a treatise on the architecture of a particular open source project, but it is disheartening to observe the lack of reuse between them.
 Also, there are some significant open source applications missing:

 - The Linux Kernel